WenshuaiJiangCorn/sl-experiment-wj/README.md

 ## Mesoscope-VR Data Acquisition System

-This is the main ddata acquisition system currently used in the Sun lab.
+This is the main data acquisition system currently used in the Sun lab.
 The system broadly consists of four major
 parts:
 1. The [2-Photon Random Access Mesoscope (2P-RAM)](https://elifesciences.org/articles/14472), assembled by
    [Thor Labs](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=10646) and controlled by [ScanImage](https://www.mbfbioscience.com/products/scanimage/) software.
-The Mesoscope control and data acquisition are performed by a dedicated computer referred to as the **'ScanImagePC'** or, (less frequently) the **'Mesoscope PC.'**.
+The Mesoscope control and data acquisition are performed by a dedicated computer referred to as the **'ScanImagePC'** or, (less frequently) the **'Mesoscope PC'**.
 This PC is assembled and configured by the [MBF Bioscience](https://www.mbfbioscience.com/).
 The only modification carried out by the Sun lab during assembly was the configuration of a Server Message Block (SMB) protocol access to the root folder used by the ScanImage software to save the mesoscope data.
 2. The [Unity game engine](https://unity.com/products/unity-engine) running the Virtual Reality game world used in all experiments to control the task environment and resolve the task logic.
-The virtual environment runs on the main data acquisition computer referred to as the **'VRPC'** and relies on the [MQTT](https://mqtt.org/) communication protocol and the [Sun lab implementation of the GIMBL](https://github.com/Sun-Lab-NBB/Unity-tasks) package to bidirectionally interface with the virtual task environment.
+The virtual environment runs on the main data acquisition computer referred to as the **'VRPC'** and relies on the [MQTT](https://mqtt.org/) communication protocol and the [Sun lab implementation of the GIMBL package](https://github.com/Sun-Lab-NBB/Unity-tasks) to bidirectionally interface with the virtual task environment.
-3. The [microcontroller powered](https://github.com/Sun-Lab-NBB/sl-micro-controllers) hardware that allows bidirectionally interfacing with various physical components (modules) of the Mesoscope-VR systems.
+3. The [microcontroller-powered hardware](https://github.com/Sun-Lab-NBB/sl-micro-controllers) that allows the animal to bidirectionally interface with various physical components (modules) of the Mesoscope-VR systems.
-4. A set of visual and IR-range cameras used to acquire behavior video data.
+4. A set of visual and IR-range cameras, used to acquire behavior video data.

 ### Main Dependency
 - ***Linux*** operating system.
-While the library *may* also work on Windows and macOS, it has been explicitly written for and tested on the mainline [6.11 kernel](https://kernelnewbies.org/Linux_6.11) and Ubuntu 24.10 distribution of the GNU Linux operating system.
+While the library *may* also work on Windows and (less likely) macOS, it has been explicitly written for and tested on the mainline [6.11 kernel](https://kernelnewbies.org/Linux_6.11) and Ubuntu 24.10 distribution of the GNU Linux operating system using [Wayland](https://wayland.freedesktop.org/) window system architecture.

 ### Software Dependencies
 ***Note!*** This list only includes *external dependencies*, which are installed *in addition* to all